-- Contractual clauses intended to control adverse impacts, in line with meeting the environmental and social policies of the Government of Saint Lucia and the World Bank's environmental and social safeguards policies applicable under the ORTCP. - Requirements for environmental submissions as part of the bid. - Construction supervision will include monitoring of, and reporting on, environmental (or social) aspects, on a daily basis. - Environmentally-friendly construction involves little more than the adoption of good construction practices.

-- A summary of key environmental and social adverse impacts and the contractual obligations which will be imposed on contractors in order to minimise occurrence and severity of construction impacts. - Emphasis on the need for pricing of bids to take into account, compliance with environmental and social requirements set out in the bid documents, so as to facilitate compliance.
+- Contractual clauses intended to control adverse impacts, in line with meeting the environmental and social policies of the Government and the ORTCP. - Requirements for environmental submissions as part of the bid including identifying an E&S officer. - Construction supervision will include monitoring of, and reporting on, environmental and social aspects, on a daily basis. - Environmentally-friendly construction involves little more than the adoption of good construction practices. - A summary of key environmental and social adverse impacts and the contractual obligations which will be imposed on contractors in order to minimise occurrence and severity of construction impacts. - Emphasis on the need for pricing of bids to take into account, compliance with environmental and social requirements set out in the bid documents, so as to facilitate compliance.

-The environmental and other guidance provided in the bid document, is expected to help inform the bidders in the development of the following, to be included in the bid submissions:
+The environmental, social and other guidance provided in the bid document, is expected to help inform the bidders in the development of the following, to be included in the bid submissions:

-- Method Statement including construction ESMP (CESMP).
-The Contractor's CESMP shall provide details such as Contractor's commitment to environmental and social protection; methodology of implementing the project ESMP; environmental and social mitigation measures and monitoring program during different stages of the construction period, and the contractor's proposed resources for the implementation of the ESMP.
+- Method Statement including construction ESMP.
+The Contractor's construction ESMP shall

+provide details such as Contractor's commitment to environmental protection; methodology

+of implementing the project ESMP; environmental mitigation measures and monitoring

+program during different stages of the construction period, and the contractor's proposed

+resources for the implementation of the ESMP, including an E&S officer to ensure the E&S

+requirements are implemented.

 - Construction Programme

 - Environment, Social, Health and Safety Policy statement

+- Covid-19 management protocols at site

 - Workers Code of Conduct

-- Occupational Safety and Health Plan
+- Health and Safety Plan

 - Traffic Management Plan

+- Construction Drainage Plan

-If time permits, these submissions should be reviewed by the relevant authorities, and their comments factored into the bid review and award process.
+It is recommended that these submissions should be reviewed by the relevant authorities such as: the Department of Environmental Health, the Development Control Authority and the Department of Physical Planning and Labour, and their comments factored into the bid review and award process.
 The approved plans that form part of the contract with the successful bidder, and any subsequent approved amendments to these, should be disseminated to all relevant line agencies so that they may be referred to for monitoring purposes.
-The plans must be approved by the PIU on the advice of the Project Engineer, but PIU may also consult other departments as needed, before works commence.
+The plans must be approved by the PIU, based on consultation and technical advice other departments as needed, before works commence.

-Project management during construction, including general oversight and direction, will be the combined responsibility of the Contractor's Project Manager and the Project Engineer.

-Overall primary responsibility for day-to-day construction activities and contract management, and therefore for environmental management during construction, will lie with the Contractor's site supervisory staff.
+Project management during construction, including general oversight and direction, will be the combined responsibility of the Contractor's Project Manager and the supervision consultants and the ORTCP team.
+Overall primary responsibility for day-to-day construction activities and contract management, and therefore for environmental and social management during construction, will lie with the Contractor's site supervisory staff.

-9.3.
-Operations Phase Activities and Responsibilities
+8.3 Operations Phase Environmental and Social Management Activities and Responsibilities

-This phase commences upon expiry of the defect's liability period, at which point the CCC is expected to assume responsibility for management of the infrastructure.
-If the project has been well designed and constructed, these responsibilities will not be taxing early in the operational life of the project.
-However, the CCC can seek the assistance of the Ministry of Infrastructure in developing a maintenance plan to address operations phase requirements from inception, to guide the CCC inspection and maintenance protocols, and to ensure that the infrastructure performs optimally through its useful life.
-Responsibility for routine cleaning will continue with CCC upon completion of construction.
+This phase commences when construction is finalized, at which point the NCA is expected to assume responsibility for management of the facility.
+The NCA should enlist the support of relevant agencies such as the Department of Infrastructure in developing a maintenance plan to address operations phase requirements from inception, to guide the NCA's inspection and maintenance protocols.
+Responsibility for routine cleaning will continue with NCA upon completion of construction.

-The CCC will also be responsible for maintenance of new vegetation in the long term.
+The NCA will also be responsible for landscaping including the maintenance of new vegetation in the long term.
 Requirements for management will be most onerous early in the operational phase, as vegetation planted will still be establishing and maturing.
-It is proposed that the contractor continue with the immediate aftercare through the defects liability period, and that they be required to price for this responsibility in their bid.
-Once the vegetation establishes, the attention required will drop off significantly, and will be limited to nominal maintenance, which the CCC should have sufficient capacity to manage.
+Once the vegetation establishes, the attention required will significantly decline, and will be limited to nominal maintenance, which the NCA should have sufficient capacity to manage.

-10. ENVIRONMENTAL AND SOCIAL MONITORING AND REPORTING
+9. ENVIRONMENTAL AND SOCIAL MONITORING AND REPORTING